mlmargotto/DecSecOpsTools/docs/_posts/2012-10-19-lessons-learned-from-the-jfk-jet-skier-incident.md

 Raytheon's perimeter intrusion detection system-which exceeds federal requirements-could be improved."
 Based on the quote, it seems as if the Port Authority is already assigning blame--prior to the investigation.
-The
-<em>Lessons Learned</em> phase could be quite painful for the security team
-involved and I empathize with them.
+The _Lessons Learned_ phase could be quite painful for the security team involved and I empathize with them.
 But, this is how improvements are made.

 If they focus on just the technology and its manufacturer and not the people or